 During a year I worked in the MoMA’s bookstore.
-I was always wandering off from my work to get lost in the art and books; specifically, the photography collection.
-I recognized how the photographers saw the world, their ability to notice that preceded their ability to use a camera.
-It was that year that the realization hit me that I was a photographer without a camera.
+I was always wandering off from my work to get lost in the photography collection.
+I identified with how the photographers saw the world, their ability to notice that preceded their ability to use a camera.
+It was that year that I realized I was a photographer without a camera.

 If you had to name just one photographer that has most influenced you, who would it be?

 What do you shoot with?

 I use a Nikon D5100 that I call “Sidney.”
 I switch between a 35mm f/1.8G AF-S DX prime lens and a 67mm that used to belong to my father.

 My camera came into my life during a very dark period of loss.
 Personally, working with the camera has been an experience of self-actualization; it’s been therapeutic.
 It felt fitting to name it after Dr. Sidney Freedman, the trusted psychiatrist from the television series M*A*S*H.

 How do you feel about Photoshop/post-production?

 It can be a really useful tool, but I also think it tends to be over-used.
 I tell all of my clients that I’m more interested in capturing what is real than what can be manipulated.

 [Re: Photography] What do you look forward to next?

 Whatever is next!
 I feel the most overwhelming gratitude every time I get to use my camera.
 I love new opportunities for creativity and capturing something special.